The Republic and the Nicomachean Ethics

-Once Socrates and his interlocutors have found justice in the city, they turn to the search for justice in the individual human being.
-From a principle about the use of names, they conclude that the soul must have parts like the city.
+Once Socrates and his interlocutors have found what justice is in a city, they turn to the search for what justice is in an individual human being.
+One the basis of a principle about the use of words, they conclude that the soul must have parts like the city.
 This leads them to take up the question of what the parts of the soul are and how these parts work together to produce action.

 • Present, explain, and evaluate Socrates' argument for the Tripartite Theory of the Soul.

-In Book IX of the Republic, Socrates argues that the just life is better than the unjust life because the "truest pleasures" are the "proper" ones.
+In Book IX of the Republic, Socrates argues that the just life is more pleasurable than the unjust life because just human beings have the "truest possible" pleasures.

 • Present, explain, and evaluate his argument.

 "To say that the best good is happiness is apparently something generally agreed, and what we is a clearer statement of the best good is.
 Perhaps then we shall find the best good if we first find the function of human being (τὸ ἔργον τοῦ ἀνθρώπου)" (Nicomachean Ethics I.7.1097b).

-• Aristotle gives an argument from function to show that happiness for a human being consists in some sort of life of reason.
+• Aristotle gives an argument on the basis of the function to show that happiness for a human being consists in some sort of life of "reason."
 Present, explain, and evaluate his argument.